realcopacetic/skin.copacetic/README.md

 ### Changelog
 ---
+**1.1.18**
+- Fixed rogue mask that was visible during Auto trailer playback https://github.com/realcopacetic/skin.copacetic/issues/105
+- Container Content change transition added when navigating files view seasons > episodes
+- Changed folder structure of secondary fontset to avoid '+' for Linux **resource.fonts.copacetic v1.0.4 required** https://github.com/realcopacetic/resource.fonts.copacetic/issues/2
+- Added support for Simplified Chinese (Inter + Notos Sans SC) **resource.fonts.copacetic v1.0.4 required** https://github.com/realcopacetic/resource.fonts.copacetic/issues/3
+- New BFI studio flag
+- Fixed logic of actor credits widget, so that it will display even if they only have 1 credit that is NOT the item currently being viewed.

+Still to do:
+autoscroll on widgets? start on widgets? showcase 1st - spotlight (random, unwatched)
+- MYMUSICPLAYLIST EDITOR
+- Missing artwork on addons list view
+- background not updating on some addonbrowser screens container animation between addonbrowser levels?
+(All repositories or add on repository (type))
+- login background
+- Crop screensaver logo
+- Make consistent overlay on embedded videoplayer for live tv and fade it out when screensaver kicks in x sign on list item for .. when in addons

 **1.1.17**
 - Fixed bug causing dialogaddoninformation to lose focus on opening for some addons
 - Added fade effect to infoscreen thumbnail when shutdownmenu visible on top